-1) Perfect theory.
+1) Perfect theory

 You don’t want to be a fool: you’ve read many online guides which warn that choosing software to suit your specific manufacturing needs and requirements is a cautious and lengthy process.
-You want to make sure, that all features and functions are the same as promised during the sales pitch.
+You want to make sure that all features and functions are the same as promised during the sales pitch.

-2) Let’s start after the season ends
+2) Let’s start manufacturing software implementation after the season ends

 3) All in one package

 The common feature of these relations, apart from integration, is simplicity, flexibility and ease of all formalities.
 That’s the appeal.
-In the meantime you have to remember, that the software cannot read your mind (especially, if it is an off-the-shelf ERP system), so unless you feed it a lot of data you practically will have to create everything from scratch.
+In the meantime, you have to remember that the software cannot read your mind (especially if it is an off-the-shelf ERP system), so unless you feed it a lot of data, you practically will have to create everything from scratch.
 Over-customization can result in a lot of time and effort and makes installing the next release costly and difficult.
-It will also limit flexibility, and hinder your daily tasks so that you can throw them into the bin.
+It will also limit flexibility and hinder your daily tasks so that you can throw them into the bin.
 It makes more sense to start from something simple, i.e. Prodio, learn step by step and than move onto more sophisticated solutions when the need arises.

-4) I don’t have my data, because it’s in “the cloud”.
+4) I don’t have my data because it’s in “the cloud”

 5) I can’t afford it…

 Is 5% a lot for you?
 If it isn’t, so when you employ 15 people at your production hall, you spend about 30 000 euros per month on their salaries.
-If you increase productivity (better planning and accounting, improved control and less deficiencies) just by 5% you get 1 500 euros per month, minus 197 euros of software subscription fee, so you are 1303 euros in plus each month which makes for 15 636 euros in a year time.
+If you increase productivity (better planning and accounting, improved control and fewer deficiencies) just by 5%, you get 1 500 euros per month, minus 197 euros of the software subscription fee, so you are 1303 euros in plus each month which makes for 15 636 euros in a year time.
 You are right – you can’t afford to buy Prodio.

-We hope, that those 5 lessons were informative and showed you how to go through Prodio’s software implementation process smoothly, without unnecessary stress.
+We hope that those 5 lessons were informative and showed you how to smoothly go through Prodio’s software implementation process without unnecessary stress.